 🇵🇹 Portugal · Banco de Portugal · MiCA CASP

 Portugal has become one of Europe's most crypto-friendly countries, with a straightforward VASP registration process and attractive tax conditions — including the NHR (Non-Habitual Resident) scheme for individuals and a 21% corporate tax rate.
-Under MiCA, the Banco de Portugal oversees CASP authorization, offering full EU passporting from one of Southern Europe's most accessible regulatory environments.
+Under MiCA, the Banco de Portugal oversees CASP authorisation, offering full EU passporting from one of Southern Europe's most accessible regulatory environments.

 3–6 mo